rclone/rclone/docs/content/drive.md

 called `My Spreadsheet` on google docs, it will be exported as `My Spreadsheet.xlsx` or `My Spreadsheet.pdf` etc.

-When importing files into Google Drive, rclone will conververt all files with an extension in `--drive-import-formats` to their associated document type. rclone will not convert any files by default, since the conversion
+When importing files into Google Drive, rclone will convert all files with an extension in `--drive-import-formats` to their associated document type. rclone will not convert any files by default, since the conversion